-Telecommuters are a relatively large percentage of the workforce: 8.80% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.57% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Milford in 2010 was $33,700, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $134,800 for a family of four.
+The per capita income in Milford in 2010 was $34,464, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $137,856 for a family of four.
 However, Milford contains both very wealthy and poor people as well.

 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Milford include Italian, German, English, and Polish.

 The most common language spoken in Milford is English.
 Other important languages spoken here include Spanish and German.